-Reviews take place the third week of each month beginning with November.
+Reviews take place the third week of each month beginning with October.
 (Second week of December and May).
 To receive credit for their work, students must register it during review week before 5 o'clock of the following days:

-Wednesday, Life.
+Tuesday, Life.

-Thursday, Illustration and Illustration Head.
+Wednesday, Illustration and Illustration Head.
+Construction.
+(Review the following day).